dagda1/blog/source/_posts/2012-08-20-routing_update.markdown

 I besiege you to get the latest <a href="https://github.com/emberjs/ember.js/" target="_blank">ember</a> from github and take the plunge, you will not regret it.

+All the code that is used in these blog posts can be found at this <a href="https://github.com/dagda1/workoutzenith" target="_blank">github repo</a>.

 Please feel free to add any comments below.